Timothy L. Jackson: Early life and education

 Jackson was born in Ottawa, Ontario, Canada, in 1958.
-Since his mother, the artist Sarah Jackson, was an American citizen, he received dual US-Canadian citizenship.

-Jackson received his B.A. in 1979 from McGill University in Montreal, Canada, and his PhD in 1988 from the City University of New York, both in music theory.
+Jackson received his B.A. in music in 1979 from McGill University in Montreal, Canada, his masters in music from Queens College, City University of New York; and his PhD in 1988 from the Graduate Center of the City University of New York in music theory.
 His dissertation, chaired by Professor Carl Schachter, was on "The Last Strauss: Studies of the Letzte Lieder".

 Career

 Jackson was an assistant professor at Connecticut College from 1990 to 1997.
 He then became an assistant professor at the University of North Texas (UNT) in 1998 and was promoted to associate professor in 2001, full professor in 2005, and distinguished University research professor in 2011.
-He is one of the founding editors of the Journal of Schenkerian Studies, and has extensively published on late Romantic music, particularly on Bruckner, Brahms, Sibelius.
+He is one of the founding editors of the Journal of Schenkerian Studies, and has extensively published on late Romantic music, particularly on Bruckner, Brahms, and Sibelius.

-Journal of Schenkerian Studies controversy
+Journal of Schenkerian Studies issue 12

-In 2020-2021 Jackson was involved in a controversy in relation to the Journal of Schenkerian Studies.
+In 2020-2021 Jackson was involved in a controversy in relation to issue 12 of the Journal of Schenkerian Studies, a special issue responding to a plenary talk at the Society for Music Theory (SMT) by Philip Ewell.
+The special issue was repudiated by the SMT's board of trustees, and drew mainstream press coverage.
+Jackson's management of the journal was criticized by graduate students for "platforming racist sentiments," as well as a "lack of peer review, publication of an anonymous response, and clear lack of academic rigor".

+On January 14, 2021, Jackson filed a lawsuit against eight members of the University of North Texas Board of Regents, seventeen faculty members in the Division of Music History, Theory, and Ethnomusicology, and one PhD student and teaching fellow, alleging violation of his First Amendment rights and defamation of character.
+After four years of litigation, the lawsuit finally settled in July 2025.
+In the settlement, Jackson received $725,000 from UNT in damages and legal costs plus full restoration of the Journal of Schenkerian Studies, plus full control over it."
+The Columbia Academic Freedom Council has recognized Dr. Jackson as one of 30 initial recipients of its Academic Freedom Prize, which "recognizes academics, students and teachers who have shown extraordinary courage in defending unorthodox or disfavored intellectual views."